DiffTalk: Crafting Diffusion Models for Generalized Audio-Driven Portraits Animation: Methodology

 \subsection{Progressive Inference}

-We perform inference with Denoising Diffusion Implicit Model-based (DDIM)~\cite{song2020denoising} iterative denoising steps.
-DDIM is a variant of the standard DM to accelerate sampling for more efficient synthesis.
+We perform inference with Denoising Diffusion Implicit Model-based (DDIM)~\cite{song2020denoising} iterative denoising steps to accelerate sampling for more efficient synthesis.
 To further boost the coherence of the generated talking videos, we develop a progressive reference strategy in the reference process as shown in Figure~\ref{fig4}.
-Specifically, when rendering a talking video sequence with the trained model, for the first frame, the setting of the visual condition $C_v$ remains the same as for training, where $x_{r,1}$ is a random face image from the target identity.
-Subsequently, this synthetic face image is exploited as the $x_r$ for the next frame.
+Specifically, when rendering a talking video sequence with the trained model, for the first frame, $x_{r,1}$ is a random face image from the target identity.
+Subsequently, the synthetic face image $\tilde{x}_{i}$ is exploited as the reference $x_{r,i+1}$ for the next frame.
 In this way, image details between adjacent frames remain consistent, resulting in a smoother transition between frames.
 It is worth noting that this strategy is not used for training.
 Since the difference between adjacent frames is small, we need to eliminate such references to avoid learning shortcuts.
+Following the practice in~\cite{rombach2022high}, masked $z_T$ is used during inference, where the mouth area is masked and randomly initialized, allowing the network to focus on the denoising of this region.
+To further alleviate the video jitter issue, we utilize~\cite{huang2022rife} for frame interpolation to get smoother synthesized talking videos.